 Course materials may be available through the internet, but they can also be mailed to you if you prefer.
 Contact your instructor for individual course requirements.

 Here is a brief description of off-line course processes:

 Assignments: For each week of the term, you may be asked to complete readings assignments, writing assignments, projects, and other activities.
 You can work on your own time, but you must submit the assignments when they are due.
 To see what is due and when, please refer to the course calendar/schedule on the syllabus.

 Submitting homework: You may be asked to submit your homework via e-mail, postal mail, or in person.
 Be sure to refer to the course syllabus for instructions on how to submit your work.

 Questions: In an off-line course, you can’t raise your hand to ask a question.
 However, you can ask your questions by sending a message to your instructor through e-mail, postal mail, or fax.
 You may also contact the instructor by telephone.
 Your instructor will respond to your question in a timely manner.

 Testing: At different times during the term, your instructor may test your understanding of the material.
 The instructor reserves the right to schedule a proctored exam.
-The course orientation page will list whether the course requires proctored exams.
+The course syllabus will list whether the course requires proctored exams.
 Directions on how to get your proctor approved are available in the campus resource center.